-Based on a set of conditions that you can set when sending a job to a two-roll printer (see Paper mismatch action on page 23), the printer will decide which of the loaded rolls of paper is more suitable to print the iob.
+Based on a set of conditions that you can set when sending a job to the printer (see Paper mismatch action on page 28), the printer will decide which of the loaded rolls of paper is more suitable to print the job.
 If there is no roll of paper available that meets all the conditions, the printer will put the job on hold for paper.
-You can manually resume the job, forcing it to print on a paper other than the one originally specified. otherwise it will stay on hold.
+You can manually resume the job, forcing it to print on a paper other than the one originally specified, otherwise it will stay on hold.